probsJustin/Kafka_As_A_Service/README.md

 Used to demonstrate/test kafka hosts for APM (application performance monitoring) demonstrations to show tracing/examples to customers

 ### Support:
-Feel free to ping me on discord @probsJustin#6785 I dont plan to update this at this plan in time but I guess I could help/build/run it if you have any questions but I reserve the right to tell you I don't have space/time to help.
+Feel free to ping me on discord @probsJustin#6785 I dont plan to update this at this point in time but I guess I could help/build/run it if you have any questions but I reserve the right to tell you I don't have space/time to help.

 # Install/Run Notes:
 Needs: Maven, docker, docker compose (included in docker in newer versions)